-A copy of the Curriculum Policy is available here.
+A copy of the Curriculum Policy 2017 is available.
 The policy is also available in hard copy upon request to the School Office and may be inspected at any point in the School day in the School Office.

 Mill Hill School aims to provide excellence in education and to support all of its pupils in the passage from childhood towards adulthood.
 At the same time, it seeks to develop in every pupil self-discipline, responsibility, spiritual and moral values, leading to the highest possible standards of behaviour, consideration for others, pride in oneself and in one’s achievements.
 The academic curriculum provided by the School plays a key role in helping us to meet these aims, and we seek to offer a broad, flexible and forward-looking curriculum which encourages among pupils intellectual curiosity, sound learning and a spirit of enquiry in the pursuit of academic excellence.

 The overall aims of the curriculum are to: